TAKE A LOOK-From Reddit rally to trade curbs: The retail trading frenzy | Business

 FACTBOX > Stonks to the moon: Deciphering Reddit's WallStreetBets lingo > A peek into stocks swept up in GameStop retail trading frenzy > Stocks shunned by Wall Street surge as 'GameStop Effect' swells QUOTES > GameStop retreats as Reddit rally runs into trading restrictions > No let up in short squeeze, retail frenzy forces funds to cover

-TIMELINE > GameStop's 1,600% surge in retail investor vs hedge fund battle (Compiled by Aditya Soni and Sriraj Kalluvila)
+TIMELINE > GameStop's 1,600% surge in retail investor vs hedge fund battle (Compiled by Aditya Soni, Sriraj Kalluvila and Kanishka Singh)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)